dfinity/ICRC-1/README.md

 A `principal` can have multiple accounts.
 Each account of a `principal` is identified by a 32-byte string called `subaccount`.
 Therefore an account corresponds to a pair `(principal, subaccount)`.

-The account identified by the subaccount with all bytes set to 0 is the _default account_ of a `principal`.
+The account identified by the subaccount with all bytes set to 0 is the _default account_ of the `principal`.

 ## Methods